 For something fun, I melt carob and drizzle it over the top - if your kids are not into carob, a little dark chocolate is totally fine.
 Enjoy health nuts!

 I've become quite a retro cake fan of late, and tea time just isn't 'tea time' unless there's a slice of something sweet - like the classic madiera, some fluffy madelines or my new favourite - bundt cakes.
 This style of cake refers to the dish it is baked in, where the dough surrounds a tube in the middle of the pan.
-This pan can be can be simple to quite extravagant.
+This pan can be simple to quite extravagant.

 I had a tin in my cupbboard and decided it was time to tackle it and create something delicious as a treat after a lazy Sunday lunch.
 Here's my latest creation - Spiced apple bundt.
 Loaded with cakely spices (yes, I just made up that word), incredibly moreish, and moist.
 Perfect with a cuppa after a meal.
 You'll be transported to the 1970's - so for a moment, put the tech devices down, watch an episode of The Brady Bunch and devour the damn cake.